bigmo94/drf-user-activity-tracker-mongodb/README.md

 By default all activities are shown in user history endpoint. you can add specific url name that you don't want to show to the user in `DRF_ACTIVITI_API_UNNECESSARY_URL_NAME` attribute in settings.py and then the user can not be able to see them.
 Note: This attribute must be a list.

-#### Excluding specific url names in django admin panel
-Note: In django admin panel you can filter logs by url name. some url name do not appear in filter list. you can set `DRF_ACTIVITY_TRACKER_URL_NAMES` in settings with the list of url names that you want to be filtered by.